grandy0831/ai-cyberpunk-story-writer/README.md

 When a user types a word like "robot", the function will search for this word in the word_pair_dict, and if found, it will provide the associated next words from the dictionary as predictions.

-## Conclusion

-The AI Cyberpunk Themed Story Writer is an interactive and engaging application that allows users to create dynamic stories with the assistance of AI-powered auto-complete and prediction features.
-By focusing on cyberpunk and futuristic themes, it provides a unique storytelling experience.
-The ability to undo inputs further enhances the user experience, making it flexible and user-friendly.
-This project demonstrates the practical application of predictive algorithms in creative writing, making it a powerful tool for generating stories in an immersive, high-tech world.

 ## Biblography
 1. OpenAI (2024).
 ChatGPT conversation on Python. [online] OpenAI.
 Available at: https://chatgpt.com/?model=gpt-4/ [Accessed 13 Oct.
 2024].